phaserjs/phaser/README.md

 * Added TilemapLayer.fillTiles - fills the given region of the map with the tile specified.
 * Added TilemapLayer.randomiseTiles - fills the given region of the map with a random tile from the list specified.
 * Added fun new "map draw" test - reflect those carrots! :)
+* Changed SoundManager class to respect volume on first place (thanks initials and hackmaniac)

 Requirements
 ------------